YoTi1412/College_Algebra/README.md

 # College_Algebra
-easy college algebra using python
+easy college algebra with python

 open it with "Google Colaboratory"